ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H3.1** RPP MUST support a JSON representation for both Host objects and for Host attributes as defined in the EPP RFCs.

-**H3.2** The JSON representation MUST include: canonical host name, lists of IPv4 and IPv6 addresses, sponsoring client, statuses, creation/update timestamps, and server-managed identifiers.
+**H3.2** The JSON representation MUST include the canonical host name and any U‑label/A‑label when IDN is used.

 **H3.3** The representation SHOULD include link relations to related objects, for example: self, and parent domain for in-bailiwick hosts.

-**H3.4** Validation errors MUST be returned using problem details ([@!RFC7807]) with JSON pointer(s) for invalid host name and address elements.

 ## Contact Object Type